 Treble is also quite recessed but hopefully has some sparkle and energy, otherwise this LCD2C would sound dead boring.
 The image gives surprising good sense of depth (caused by the distant midrange ?) and average width, but lacks spaciousness and openness.

 I am surprised by the overall positive impression the LCD2 Classic gives to people.
 Maybe my pair was not a good unit ?
 I ultimately prefer the LCD2F and pre-fazor LCD2.
+I would also take some of the mid high-end Hifiman over it, like the Edition X v2 or even the HE-560.

 Measurements & Resources